Sleep Guide

 Cotton Jersey

-sheets are also reasonably priced and very breathable because they're knit rather than woven.
-Jersey is basically T-shirt fabric, so jersey sheets may appeal to you if you like sleeping in a soft old shirt.
+Reasonably priced sheets that are very breathable because they're knit rather than woven.
+Jersey is essentially T-shirt fabric, so jersey sheets may appeal to you if you like sleeping in a soft old shirt.

 Cotton Percale